-Listed buildings are nationally recognised as being architecturally or historically important; they fall into 3 categories:
+Listed buildings are nationally recognised as being architecturally or historically important; they fall into three categories:

 - Grade I

 - Grade II

 Protection of these important buildings extends to the whole building, inside and outside and to certain structures 'within its domain'.

 Other structures can also be listed such as telephone boxes, bridges or statues.